Generic selectors

 The Trov

 Ceramic pottery culture can be found in many tribes in South Africa.
 The eye-catching Zulu pots at The Trov make for great statement pieces for any interior and are used in traditional beer brewing – an integral part of Zulu culture.
-There are three sizes commonly used – the large Ibiza for brewing, the Ukhamba for serving, and the much smaller Umancishana which is used for serving guests.
-Zulu pots are also used when introducing a new child as well as in marriage and burial ceremonies.
+There are three sizes commonly used – the large Ibiza for brewing, the Ukhamba for serving, and the much smaller Umancishana, which is used for serving guests.
+Zulu pots are also used when introducing a new child, as well as in marriage and burial ceremonies.

 These beautiful vessels are traditionally hand coiled and fired with unique decor motifs, lending to the beautiful blackened finish and design appeal.